jychp/cartography-openapi/README.md

 **cartography-openapi** is a Proof of Concept, and many features are still missing (we are actively working on them):
 - The generated code does not handle authentication for API calls
-- The generated code does not support query parameters, body parameters, or headers
 - The generated code does not manage links to other entities (except for `sub-resource` links)
 - Only API response with array are supported (not dict like `{'users': [], 'count': 12}`)
 - List components are not supported
 - Tests data are not provided
-- Documentation is not generated

 ## License